 Lack of sustainability is the number-one reason for test automation debacles across the industry.
 Everything looks so rosy when you start-off on automation journey.
-However, a year from it’s implementation the value is not clear.
+However, a year from its implementation the value is not clear.
 Many teams just get pulled into the vicious cycle of automation maintenance, never deriving any real benefit.
 You are always in the catch-up mode to keep up your existing scripts intact.
-End objective gets lost in the noise!
+The end objective gets lost in the noise!

 Here are some real-world tips to consider for achieving a sustainable automation

 There is enough complexity in the application-under-test.
 A lot of times it feels technically fulfilling to over-optimize scripts and complicate test scenario coding.
 It is ok to break down the scripts to achieve one simple task at a time.
 If multiple data variations for the same use case navigate the application through different paths, they may be considered for separate scenarios.
 Use cases that may seem somewhat related, might take their own course as the application goes through changes.
 Rather than inserting a whole lot of logic-based statements, consider simplifying.

 2. Do not jump on the record/playback wagon

 Design should never be an after-thought.
 “Quick” results from record/playback are misleading.
 Understand the big picture.
 Abstract out various entities in the test system.
 Consider parameterization options and modularize the test setup.
 Time spent on design is worth more than you can imagine.

 3. Be smart with element identification

 Element Identification should not be treated as a miscellaneous activity.
 It is as important as coding you do for automation.
 Consider various best practices and ensure scripts are reasonably resilient to application changes.

 One of the most common reasons for automation test failures is the lack of proper synchronization.
 Inserting a lot of hardcoded wait statements is not a solution.
 As much as possible, make use of implicit waits and synchronize on important elements in your application before any significant action.